youyupei/LongBench_workflow/README.md

 > [Configuration system](#configuration-system) below for what to modify).
 > Examples of reusable components are given in the
 > [Sub-workflows](#sub-workflows) section.
+>
+> **HPC dependency — `module load`:** Several rules call `module load` to
+> activate tools via the WEHI SLURM environment module system.
+These calls
+> are not portable and will fail on systems without those modules.
+See the
+> [HPC module dependencies](#hpc-module-dependencies) section for a full list
+> and suggested replacements.

 Snakemake workflow for the LongBench benchmarking project.
 Covers preprocessing, QC, quantification, variant calling, and downstream R analysis across four sequencing